The late-time radio behavior of GRB afterglows: testing the standard model: Introduction

-Based on the aforementioned studies, it has become clear that our understanding of the radio emission of GRB afterglows is incomplete.
-In this paper, we follow up on the work of K19, attempting to shed more light on this picture by examining the radio light curves of 15 GRBs with an observed light curve break in the optical or X-ray.
-We obtain this sample through a literature search, and compare the radio behavior to that of the higher frequencies, in particular concentrating on the radio decline rate, the presence or absence of an observed jet break, and the evolution of the peak frequency in the radio spectra.
-We show that the events in our sample, in general, and contrary to the expectations of the theory, do not show signs of a jet break at radio frequencies.
-We also attempt to fit each burst using the standard jet model; yet, in most cases a single power law with no break is a better description of the radio behavior.
-Two events do seem to exhibit a break at millimeter frequencies, however, and this is consistent with being simultaneous with their X-ray breaks.
+Based on the aforementioned studies, our understanding of the radio emission of GRB afterglows seems incomplete.
+In this paper, we follow up on the work of K20, attempting to shed more light on this picture by examining the radio light curves of 21 GRBs with an observed light curve break in the optical or X-ray.
+We compare the radio behavior to that of the higher frequencies, in particular concentrating on the radio decline rate, the presence or absence of an observed jet break, and the evolution of the peak frequency in the radio spectra.
+We show that most of the events in our sample, at radio frequencies, do not behave as expected after the X-ray jet break.
+We also attempt to fit each burst using the standard jet model; yet, in many cases a single power law is a better description of the radio decline.
 In Section \ref{sec:analysis} we present our sample and the methods we use to examine the properties of these GRBs through power-law fits and analytical modeling.
 Our results are presented in Section \ref{sec:results}, and we discuss these findings in Section \ref{sec:disco} and finally summarize our conclusions in Section \ref{sec:concl}.
 We adopt the notation $F_{\nu} \propto t^\alpha \nu^\beta$ for power-law light curves and spectra.